-Carrefour and VusionGroup test a new generation of connected stores with EdgeSense
+Carrefour and VusionGroup Test a New Generation of Connected Stores with EdgeSense

-A partnership to digitalize shelves and invent the connected and omnichannel store of the future
+- A strategic partnership to digitalize shelves and invent the connected and omnichannel store of the future

 - Merchandising compliance, enabled by automated visual shelf monitoring